 Guernsey Sailing Trust – ‘White store’ renovation

-Renovate the 'White Store' room - which is currently used to dry and house sailing clothing/gear.
-The room will be made more multipurpose – with the addition of more shelving and storage facilities, including a dedicated hanging area for clothing/gear to dry out, as well as better lighting and installing a white board so that lessons could be held in this room, and also creating a safe place for children to get into their outer sailing gear.
+The Trust used the 100 days to renovate the 'White Store' room - which was used to dry and house sailing clothing/gear.
+The room has been made more multipurpose – with the addition of more shelving and storage facilities, including a dedicated hanging area for clothing/gear to dry out, as well as better lighting and installing a white board so that lessons could be held in this room, and also creating a safe place for children to get into their outer sailing gear.

 Le Rocquier School – Cleaning up St Clement

 Eco ambassadors at Le Rocquier School have been busy cleaning up the lanes around St Clement during the 100 days.

 The money was spent on litter pickers, refuse bags, gloves etc. In the longer-term they would like to adopt the local beaches around the school and complete regular litter picks.
 There are even plans to clean the whole island …

 St John's Primary School – Green environment project

 St John’s School is very short of green space and unlike many schools, does not enjoy the benefit of a school playing field.
 But during the 100 days the school grounds have been transformed.
 They now feature planters, colourful water butts to collect rain water, a bespoke table and chairs and a living wall in the year six area.

 Haute Vallée School – Compassion games